huangkent/Machine-Learning-Applications/README.md

     These codes may use different versions of a library (e.g. sklearn).

-This repository provides code of these application:
+This repository provides code of these applications:

 1) Tic Tac Toe play and learn